-Recital Laboratory (MUSS4001) is required of all enrolled students.
 The student must attend 70% of all scheduled events.
 The BAM student must register for and complete six semesters of Recital Laboratory.
-Attendance records are kept in the Music Office, and it is the student's responsibility to attend the required number of events.
-Failure to meet the attendance requirement will result in a failing grade.
+Attendance records are kept by the Professor of record, Failure to meet the attendance requirement will result in a failing grade.
 The student who enrolls in an applied music course (voice, piano, or organ) must perform in a General Student Recital a minimum of twice per semester.
 Refer to the related sections in the Student Handbook and the Catalog(s) for more information, or contact the Music Office.